slaveofcode/voodio/README.md

-# PMS (Private Media Server)
+# Voodio (Private Media Server)
-PMS is a Simple Private Media Server based on your local Movie Directories.
+Voodio is a Simple Private Media Server based on your local Movie Directories.
 It just a simple program doing tracking on your "Movies" folder, create an index and showing the movies as a web UI to play streamly through the browser.

+## Background
+I always wanted to watch my old movie collection that saved on my external hardisk or on my PC drive.
+But unfortunately I'am too lazy to open my computer and starting to crawl and watch those movies.
+I always wonder if I could see those movies as a webpage, click the detail and play, like I'm watching on the Netfl*x, but the movie is based on my collection.

 ## Installation